 Can’t decide whether you need a sheet or roll printer?
-The Epson SureColor SC-P800 provides choice of both – although you do have to pay extra to get the roller unit.
+The new Epson SureColor SC-P900 provides choice of both – although you do have to pay extra to get the roller unit.
 Epson’s flexible flagship A2 printer is capable of printing up to 17 inches in width.
 This is an update of the older and larger Epson SureColor P800, offering a significant improvement in image quality, with deeper blacks, thanks to the addition of an additional, tenth, ink.

 Three paper paths, including a front-loading one for fine art paper, make it easy to switch between different formats – there's even a roll paper option for panoramic prints.
 The core of this inkjet model includes a nine-ink set, there’s onboard Wi-Fi for printing from smartphones or cameras directly, a 4.3-inch touch panel screen for making selections, and an 80ml cartridge size described as generous by its maker.
 A relatively compact footprint, coupled with the flexibility this machine provides, ensures it should be near the top of your wish list, especially for anyone wanting delivery of deep, contrast-y blacks and rich tones.